Racing-Coffe/.github/profile/README.md

 - [FrontEnd](https://github.com/Racing-Coffe/frontend)

-  The BackEnd repository is developed with Next.Js.
+  The FrontEnd repository is developed with Next.Js.
 More details on [Readme](https://github.com/Racing-Coffe/frontend/blob/main/README.md)

 ## Fun Fact
 The `Coffe`, it wasn't intentional, but I've spelled it wrong my whole life, and when I found out, I was shocked 😅